How to Cut a 45-Degree Angle With a Circular Saw (Step-by-Step)

 Step #3: Set Your Circular Saw’s Bevel and Depth

-To cut 45-degree angles, you must adjust the bevel angle and cutting depth through the adjustment knob.
-Depending on what kind of circular saw, you can set the blade angle could be set in detents like 45-degree or 22.5-degree.
+To cut 45-degree angles, you must adjust the bevel angle and cutting depth.
+Depending on what kind of circular saw, you can set the blade angle in detents like 45-degree or 22.5-degree.

 After you adjust the circular saw to a 45-degree angle, find the depth adjusting knob.
-We advise doing this to let the saw blade stick out a bit underneath the wood surface.
+I suggest doing this to let the saw blade stick out a bit underneath the wood surface.
 However, it’s not something you need to do if you’re aiming for a rough cut.

 Step #4: Cut Away